There’s something magical about Kefalonia, the largest of the Ionian islands, which still remains pure and protected from mass tourism.

 Where to stay

-Argostoli is the main town where you will find the majority of restaurants, bars, and shops and I think it’s the ideal base, especially if it’s your first time here.
-Lassi is a great spot for families who want to be footsteps away from a child-friendly beach.
-Lixouri in the Paliki Peninsula is a quiet and quaint fishing town and a good spot if you are after a chilled vibe and not so busy beaches.
-Assos is a pretty seaside village that will steal your heart, while Fiskardo is the glamorous and upmarket part of Kefalonia with trendy bars and boutiques.
+Argostoli is the main town where you will find the majority of restaurants, bars, and shops, it’s the ideal base- especially for first-timers.
+Lassi is a great spot for families who want to be footsteps away from the beach.
+Lixouri in the Paliki Peninsula is a quiet and quaint fishing town- a good spot if you are after a chilled vibe and not-so-busy beaches.
+Assos is a pretty seaside village that will steal your heart, while Fiskardo is the glamorous and upmarket part of Kefalonia with trendy boutiques and bars.

 Where to sleep

 For a well-priced and modern hotel in the heart of Argostoli, Mouikis is ideal.
-Also in the centre of town is Kefalonia Grand, which offers a real boutique experience.
-White Rocks Hotel in Lassi is right by the water, and for a more luxurious and holistic stay, Emelisee Nature Resort in Fiskardo is stunning.
-For an adults-only retreat check into F Zeen, which offers an upscale stay with an emphasis on health and wellbeing.
+Also in the centre of town is Kefalonia Grand, which offers a nice boutique experience.
+White Rocks Hotel in Lassi is perfect for a seaside stay, and for a more luxurious and holistic experience, Emelisee Nature Resort in Fiskardo is a stunning choice.
+If you prefer an adults-only retreat, check into F Zeen, which offers an upscale stay with an emphasis on health and wellbeing.

 Where to eat

-If you are after a quick bite check out Ladokolla, which serves meat that has been freshly grilled on charcoal.
-For an authentic tavern experience in the heart of Argostoli, I recommend Tzivras, which has been serving locals since 1933.
-Also in the centre of town, you can try Ampelaki, Captains Table, and Palia Plaka which all serve local dishes and offer plenty of meat, seafood, and vegetarian options.
-Nefeli Anait in Assos is perfect for a late lunch by the water.
-Famous Alexandros Restaurant in Myrtos is where celebrities go for authentic Greek food and if you are in Lixouri check out Zefki and S’Anamena Karvouna.
-Now for a great dessert experience try Spathis Bakery, which is renowned for the best sweets in town, and if you are looking for a spot to grab a coffee or waffle, Cinnamon Café in Argostoli is great.
+If you are after a quick bite check out Ladokolla, which serves freshly grilled meat slowly cooked over charcoal.
+For an authentic tavern experience in the heart of Argostoli, we recommend Tzivras, which has been a local favourite since 1933.
+Also in the centre of town, try Ampelaki, Captains Table, and Palia Plaka, which all serve Kefalonian dishes and delicacies.
+Nefeli Anait in Assos is perfect for a late lunch by the water, while the famous Alexandros Restaurant in Myrtos is where celebrities go for authentic Greek food.
+If you are making your way over to Lixouri, check out Zefki and S’Anamena Karvouna.
+For a great dessert experience, you can’t go passed Spathis Bakery, which is renowned for the best sweets in town, and for a quick coffee or waffle, Cinnamon Café in Argostoli is ideal.

 What to eat

-The Kefalonian kitchen is most famous for its pies including Bakaliaropita (salted cod pie), Ktadopita (Octopus pie), Tiropita (cheese pie using local Kefalonian cheese) and the most popular by far is the Kreatopita (meat pie with rice pie.)
-Cheese lovers will be in paradise as the Kefalonians make their own variety of Feta, Mizithra (ricotta style), and Kefalotiri (a hard full fat cheese).
-This Ionian isle also produces great wines and you must try the Robola, a locally produced fruity variety.
-When it comes to desserts definitely pick the Karidopita (syrup-soaked walnut cake) or Amygdalopita (almond cake) if it’s on the menu and take home some Mandoles (sugared almonds with a red coating) and Pastokidono (a quince with roasted almonds and honey).
+The Kefalonian kitchen is most famous for its pies including Bakaliaropita (salted cod pie), Ktadopita (Octopus pie), Tiropita (cheese pie using local Kefalonian cheese), and the most popular by far is the Kreatopita (meat and rice pie.)
+Cheese lovers rejoice as the Kefalonians make their own variety of Feta, Mizithra (ricotta style), and Kefalotiri (a hard full-fat cheese).
+This Ionian isle also produces good wines and is most famous for its Robola, a locally produced fruity variety.
+When it comes to desserts definitely opt for the Karidopita (syrup-soaked walnut cake) or Amygdalopita (almond cake) and take home some Mandoles (sugared almonds with a red coating) and Pastokidono (a quince with roasted almonds and honey).

 Where to drink

-To get a taste of local wines, head to Oinops Wine Bar in Argostoli.
-If you prefer a lush cocktail try PlatanosKafepoleion, or K63 and for a cool vibe head to the Bee’s Knees.
-If you are in Fiskardo check out Le Passage, Theodora’s Café, and The Fish Bar, which are all chic and stylish spots to sip on a glass or two.
+To get a taste of local wines under one roof, head to Oinops Wine Bar in Argostoli.
+For a delicious cocktail in town try PlatanosKafepoleion, K63, or Bee’s Knees.
+And if you visit Fiskardo check out Le Passage, Theodora’s Café, and The Fish Bar, which are all great spots to grab a drink.

 Where to swim

-You really are spoilt for choice and the most famous beach of Kefalonia is Myrtos, which you definitely have to see at least once in your life however depending on where the wind is blowing it may not be perfect for swimming.
-To ensure you have an all-day swim head to Antisamos and local favourite Petani (with the most amazing little tavern).
-For families, we recommend Platis Gialos, Makris Gialos, and Lassi.
-If you want to stay away from the crowds’ head to Gradakia and Xi beach with orange sand.
-And you can’t leave without having a dip in the most stunning emerald waters of Assos– this is pure bliss.
+You really are spoilt for choice here and Myrtos, the most famous beach in Kefalonia definitely deserves to be seen up close, however, keep in mind it gets very windy so it may not be ideal swimming conditions on the day.
+For the perfect swim, Antisamos and local favourite Petani (with the most amazing little tavern) is where to go.
+For families with young kids, we recommend Platis Gialos, Makris Gialos, and Lassi, which all boast clear and shallow waters.
+If you want to stay away from the crowds head to Gradakia and Xi Beach (with picture-perfect orange sand).
+And you can’t leave without having a dip in the most stunning emerald waters of Assos– this bay is pure bliss!

 Discover History

-At the Archaeological Museum in Argostoli, you can find pieces from the Hellenistic and Roman period and also head across the street to the Municipal Theatre, it is one of the oldest in Greece.
-While in Lixouri, check out the Iakovatios Museum and Library, which has many rare books and manuscripts, and the Nautical Museum is located in Fiskardo.
+At the Archaeological Museum in Argostoli, you can find pieces from the Hellenistic and Roman period.
+Then head across the street to the Municipal Theatre, which is one of the oldest in Greece.
+In Lixouri, check out the Iakovatios Museum and Library, which has many rare books and manuscripts, and the Nautical Museum located in Fiskardo is also full of ancient treasures.

-Makriotika Village is close by to Agia Efthimia and has beautiful gardens and views of the mountains and sea, here you will find a few family-run taverns with authentic local flavours.
-Livathos also offers magical views, and a real sense of local customs and traditions.
-Check out Kourkoumeleta, Keramies, Karavados, and Kaligata where you will find a bell tower of the 18th Century, that is dedicated to Panagia (Virgin Mary.)
+Makriotika Village is close to Agia Efthimia and has beautiful gardens and views of the mountains and sea (here you will find a few family-run taverns serving authentic local flavours).
+Livathos also offers magical views and insights into local customs and traditions.
+Also add Kourkoumeleta, Keramies, Karavados, and Kaligata to your list- where you will find a bell tower of the 18th Century, that is dedicated to Panagia (Virgin Mary.)

 Can’t leave until…

-Feeding the Caretta caretta turtles in Argostoli, watching a film at the open-air Anny Cinema, checking out The Bookmark bookstore, taking a boat ride through Melissani Cave, and having lunch at En Kefalinia Organic Farm, where all dishes are made using freshly picked produce from the family farm.
+Feeding the Caretta caretta turtles in Argostoli, watching a film at the open-air Anny Cinema, checking out The Bookmark bookstore, taking a boat ride through Melissani Cave, and having lunch at En Kefalinia Organic Farm, where all dishes are made using seasonal produce from the family farm.

 Images by IN+SIGHTS GREECE © (Copyright)